Conservation Projects

 Current Projects Include:

-Marine Debris in Long Island Sound: The Conservation and Education Departments are working with partners from New York and Connecticut to launch Connecticut's first marine debris recovery program for lost and abandoned lobster traps.
+The Conservation Department is working with partners from New York and Connecticut on a marine debris recovery program for lost and abandoned lobster traps.
 Through this program, we are working with local fishers aboard their vessels to recover lobster traps from the bottom of Long Island Sound.
-Lost and abandoned lobster traps can harm the Sound through “ghost fishing,” when the traps are left on the bottom but continue to catch animals that remain inside the traps and die.
+Lobster traps can harm the Sound through “ghost fishing,” when the traps continue to catch and kill animals after being lost or abandoned.
 We are also conducting research to study the species that are using these lost lobster traps as habitat, such as northern star coral.

-Horseshoe Crab Conservation: Delving deeper into the questions surrounding Atlantic horseshoe crab survival in Long Island Sound, the Aquarium partners with Project Limulus, for which the Aquarium’s community science volunteers tag hundreds of animals every year to improve our understanding of their distribution and habitat use.
+Limulus polyphemus, the Atlantic horseshoe crab, is an ancient marine arthropod that has existed for over 450 million years.
 These animals are important to local ecology, particularly their eggs as a source of food for shore birds, and their blood is currently used in the biomedical industry to test vaccines and injectable drugs (e.g., insulin) for contamination.
 The Aquarium advocates for transition away from biomedical use of these animals in favor of emerging synthetic alternatives.
-TMA staff are also currently conducting a systematic review and analysis of horseshoe crab research and existing datasets to identify priorities for their conservation in the Sound and beyond.
+TMA Conservation staff are currently conducting egg surveys of potential horseshoe crab breeding grounds, in order to identify hotspots for conservation.
+The Conservation Department has also recently published a global review and analysis of horseshoe crab research using existing datasets to identify priorities for their conservation in the Sound and beyond.

 Long Island Sound Watershed Water Quality: We are working to improve local water quality through projects including The Unified Water Study, our own Straws By Request campaign, and water quality monitoring in the Long Island Sound Biodiversity Monitoring Program.
 Our Conservation Department is also currently collaborating with the Interstate Environmental Commission, CT DEEP, and Harbor Watch to lead a new pathogen monitoring network for the Long Island Sound watershed.